| > Español |

 View all posts

-• Translation: Andrea Cortés Saavedra
+• Andrea Cortes Saavedra Research Assistant

 English-Spanish translation of this post was done by Andrea Cortés Saavedra.
 Andrea is an Associate on the Reimagining Childhood Studies project and a Chilean PhD candidate at the UCL Institute of Education.
 Her doctoral research focuses on the social positions of migrant children in Chilean schools in relation to media discourses in the context of migratory transformations in Chile.